 Ainkawa is the Christian neighbourhood and features a few churches.
 They are really nice buildings and worth checking out.
 By far my favourite was St. Joseph’s Church which is actually just in the centre of town and on quite an obvious road.

-There are a lot of ex-Pats here too and there are regular services so if you’re backpacking in the region and want to go in and pray, you can.
+There are a lot of non-Iraqis/non-Kurds here too and Christians so there are regular church services so if you’re backpacking in the region and want to go in and pray, you can.

 3. Off Licences/Bottle Shops/Liquor Stores